adamhooper/slimerjs/docs/quick-start.rst

 The result of require, here stored into ``webpageModule``, is an object that have all exported functions of the module.

-SlimerJS has modules almost identical to those provided by PhantomJS (webpage, fs, webserver, system) but it has also many other modules from the Mozilla Addons SDK which is included into the SlimerJS package.
+SlimerJS has modules almost identical to those provided by PhantomJS (webpage, fs) but it has also many other modules from the Mozilla Addons SDK which is included into the SlimerJS package.

 Opening a web page
 ------------------